dantleech/blog/content/posts/2024-02-18-php-problems.md

 }
 ```

-That's it.
-That's the solution.
+**I like this**!
 The PHP engine at runtime will only see
 `Foobar` but the Reflection API will provide access to the "rich" types
+facilitating static analysis tools and helping to eliminate many of the
-eliminating many of the problems we have in the ecosystem.
+incidental problems we have in the ecosystem.

 ## No Nested Attributes